Shadows of Steel: Reception of Wild Steel

 Wild Steel was a double album where the second disc was a tribute to Crimson Glory, which was also the case with Transcending Glory in its entirety.

 According to Powermetal.de, the original songs on Wild Steel were "bombastic-sounding, powerful, at times subtly progressive, and wonderfully melodic metal, which is as magnificently arranged as it sounds perfectly from the speakers".
 The album contained a broad array of styles, up-tempo songs and ballads, and most importantly, Wild Steel's vocals expressed emotion and grandeur while suppressing "the kitsch factor" which is a peril within power metal.
 The cover songs were "truly impressively intoned versions".

 Hellfire-Magazin gave Age Of Steel 6.5 of 10 points.
-The intro was as "symphonic and kitsch" as could be expected from a Italian power metal band.
+The intro was as "symphonic and kitsch" as could be expected from an Italian power metal band.
 The album balanced between high-speed power metal and ballads, with the "cuddly rock" style shining through at times; the "somewhat over-the-top vocals" of one particular song made it "so difficult to bear that you'll want to hit the skip button".
 The ballads were the drawback of Age Of Steel, according to the reviewer.